MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/behaviors/reusable/event-to-command-behavior.md

 # Reusable EventToCommandBehavior

 _Behaviors can be used to associate commands with controls that were not designed to interact with commands.
-This article demonstrates using a Xamarin.Forms behavior to invoke a command when an event fires._
+This article demonstrates creating and consuming a Xamarin.Forms behavior to invoke a command when an event fires._

 ## Overview